The Lower Gorge

 If you love your walking and only have one day, get up early in the morning and hike up to Boolimba Bluff before tackling the itinerary outlined in the previous paragraph.
 This will add a great view over the Gorge to the rest of the experiences, as well as an extra 7.2 kilometres and 930 stairs to the walk's statistics.

 Two Day Stay for Sane People.

-Tackle the One Day Stay for Sane People and then on the other day visit the sites in the Gorge Mouth; Boolimba Bluff in the morning, and Mickey Creek, Warrumbah Gorge, the Nature Trail, the Rockpool and Baloon Cave.
+Tackle the One Day Stay for Sane People and then on the other day visit the sites in the Gorge Mouth; Boolimba Bluff in the morning, and Mickey Creek, Warrumbah Gorge, the Nature Trail, and the Rockpool.
 It doesn't matter which itinerary you do on which day, but be aware that each day has over 10 kilometres of walking.

 Two Day Stay for Masochists.